-PSE has increased its electricity rate by 2% per year in the last ten years.
-This year on February first, they have submitted a request to increase the rate by a whopping 12.9% with the Washington Utility and Transportation Committee (UTC).
-A rate increase that blows the national average of 3.5% for electrical utility escalation out of the water serves as a painful reminder of just how powerless many of us are against these big utilities.
+PSE has increased its electricity rate by 2% annually in the last ten years.
+This year on February first, they submitted a request to increase the rate by a whopping 12.9% with the Washington Utility and Transportation Committee (UTC).
+A rate increase that blows the national average of 3.5% for electrical utility escalation out of the water is a painful reminder of how powerless many of us are against these big utilities.

 How This Rate Affects Your Utility Bill

 Current PSE customers see a kWh charge of $0.096 for the first 600 kWh used.
 Then a kWh charge of $0.116 for any electricity used past 600 kWh.
 A payment structure that is meant to incentivize energy conservation, but with more and more appliances and vehicles going electric, many customers find themselves regularly in the higher usage tier.
 An increase of 12.9 % would effectively raise these rates to $0.108 and $0.130, averaging an increase of $12 of electricity costs per month.
 Furthermore, the second year of this program will increase the rate by an additional 2.7%.

 It’s not just electricity that is getting more expensive either; natural gas users will also see an increase of 11.9% in their gas rate.
 That’s a dramatic rise in gas rates, and it deviates from the decline in natural gas prices we’ve seen in the last decade.

 As Washington homeowners continue to electrify their day-to-day appliances and means of transportation, they will be paying more to energize their lifestyle.

 Funding For Projects and Programs